A true Web Application Firewall.

 NinjaFirewall does not require any root privilege and is fully compatible with shared hosting accounts.
 You can install it from your WordPress admin console, just like a regular plugin.

-NinjaFirewall works with any Unix-based HTTP server (Apache, Nginx, LiteSpeed etc).
-Please follow these steps.
+NinjaFirewall works with Nginx and others Unix-based HTTP servers (Apache, LiteSpeed etc).
+Its installer will detect it.

 You do not need to make any modifications to your scripts.
 NinjaFirewall hooks all requests before they reach your scripts.
 It will even work with encoded scripts (ionCube, ZendGuard, SourceGuardian etc).